healthysustainablecities/global-indicators/validation/edge/readme.md

+# THIS README NEEDS TO BE FULLY REVISED

 # Street Network Validation – Preliminary Result

 Street networks obtained from OSM for three cities of Olomouc, Belfast, and Hong Kong are validated against the ones given by official collaborators from each city.